 Christina Tassy-Beauvoir joined the Department of Cultural Affairs in July of 1997.
-She holds a Bachelor of Arts in International Relations, and a Minor in French from Florida International University in Miami, Florida.
+She holds a Bachelor of Arts in International Relations, and a Minor in French from Florida International University (Miami, FL).

-A native of Port-au-Prince, Haiti, Christina is fluent in French and Haitian-Creole; and has received formal dance training in Haitian-folklore, classical ballet, jazz, modern, and Afro-Caribbean dance.
+A native of Port-au-Prince, Haiti, Christina is fluent in French and Haitian-Creole.
+She has received formal dance training in Haitian-folklore, Classical Ballet, Jazz, Modern, and Afro-Caribbean dance.